-Toroidal Field Coils are composed of a winding pack and a stainless steel coil case.
+Toroidal field coils are composed of a winding pack and a stainless steel coil case.
 Each winding pack is 14 metres high, 1 metre wide and 9 metres long.
-The weight of a winding pack is approximately 110 tons.
+The weight of a winding pack is approximately 110 tonnes.

-ITER will operate with a system of superconducting magnets that relies on the Toroidal Field (TF) Coils, the Central Solenoid, the Poloidal Field Coils and the Correction Coils (see ITER image).
+ITER will operate with a system of superconducting magnets that relies on the toroidal field coils, the central solenoid, the poloidal field coils and the correction coils (see ITER image).

-Europe will manufacture 10 of the 19 TF Coils for ITER, including a spare one, while Japan is responsible for producing the remaining nine.
+Europe will manufacture 10 of the 19 toroidal field coils for ITER, including a spare, while Japan is responsible for producing the remaining nine.

 The European Domestic Agency Fusion for Energy recently signed a contract